The Winslow Boy (1948 film): Plot

 Arthur Winslow goes home from his job at the bank after 46 years, retiring because of arthritis.
-He has a normal domestic life for a middle-class family: his eldest son is at Oxford University, his daughter is a non-militant suffragette, and his youngest son is starting as a naval cadet.
-The next door neighbour, John, asks for his daughter's hand in marriage.
+He has a normal domestic life for a middle-class family: his eldest son Dickie is at Oxford University, his daughter Catherine is a non-militant suffragette, and his youngest son Ronnie is starting as cadet at the Royal Naval College.
+Additionally, next-door neighbour John Watherstone asks for his daughter's hand in marriage.

-Ronnie Winslow, a cadet at the Royal Naval College, appears unexpectedly back home, soaking wet.
+Ronnie appears unexpectedly back home, soaking wet.
 He has a letter for his father from the college which he is too scared to give him.
 He is accused of the theft of a postal order for five shillings.
-An internal inquiry, which grants him no chance of defence, finds him guilty and his father, Arthur Winslow, is requested to remove his son from the college.
-Unwilling to accept the verdict, Winslow and his daughter Catherine institute their own enquiries and engage a friend and family solicitor, Desmond Curry to assist them, including the briefing of the best barrister in England at the time, Sir Robert Morton, should the case come to court.
-The father takes the matter to his MP, who raises it at the House of Commons under the issue within the Magna Carta that no subject of the country may be condemned without trial.
+An internal inquiry, which grants him no chance of defence, finds him guilty and Arthur is requested to remove his son from the college.
+Unwilling to accept the verdict, Arthur and Catherine institute their own enquiries and engage friend and family solicitor Desmond Curry to assist them, including the briefing of the best barrister in England at the time, Sir Robert Morton, should the case come to court.

-He hires Sir Robert Morton to take the case.